PVC pipes can contribute directly to several of the Sustainable Development Goals and have an enabling effect on many others.

 Pipes a major uptake for recycled PVC

-Around 50,000 tonnes of PVC pipes are recycled each year through the VinylPlus® programme.
+Around 30,000 tonnes of PVC pipes are recycled each year through the VinylPlus® programme.
 Since 2000, 820,000 tonnes of PVC pipes have been recycled.
-In addition, 75,000 tonnes of recycled PVC is used in new pipes each year, for instance in three-layer pipes with a core made of recycled PVC.
-According to the latest Recovinyl Traceability Study, PVC pipes take up 11% of all PVC recyclate in Europe – the third largest application area for recycled PVC after windows and profiles (42%) and traffic management (12%).
+In addition, 45,000 tonnes of recycled PVC are used in new pipes each year, in compliance with REACH.

 Circular economy of PVC pipes in Europe